kartik-hegde/mindmappings/README.md

 This prints out the best mapping and its predicted cost.

+- Check the `parameters.py` file, which controls most of the parameters for the run.
+Play around with them.

 ---

 In case, you would like to train a different surrogate model, follow the steps shown below: